devleaks/cockpitdecks-docs/docs/Running/Usage.md

 The level of information produced in the file is controlled by the logging level parameter. (info=some information and warnings, debug=a lot of information for debugging purpose, your XPPython3.log file may grow quite large.)
 The parameter is available at the global plugin level (the entire plugin will report all messages), or can be set at a Cockpitdecks internal module level to pin point issues.

 Cockpitdecks is *stateless*.
 If we except its internal statistics, Cockpitdecks does not maintain any state variable of a situation.
 Therefore, at any time, it is possible to stop and restart it.
-Should a problem persists, please file an issue on github with necessary information to reproduce it.
+Should a problem persists, please file an issue on [Github](https://github.com/devleaks/cockpitdecks/issues) with necessary information to reproduce it.

 # Termination